HighNESS Conceptual Design Report: Volume I: Neutron scattering instruments for the ESS second source

 These configurations have been tested with the Monte Carlo ray-tracing simulation tool McStas and work as expected, even for beams with some divergence, which act as if there was no gravity in the corrected region.

-To demonstrate further we combine these techniques with focusing Wolter optics.
+To demonstrate this further we combine these techniques with focusing Wolter optics.
 As they have limited depth, the majority of the flight path would be in free space where the prism systems can counteract the vertical displacement due to gravity.
 This system is shown in \cref{fig:prism_optics}.
 The instrument starts with a point source and is followed by a stack of Be prisms after 4.88~m which correspond to their characteristic length.
 The focusing optics are placed right after the prisms.
 Gravity correction of the focused beam is performed with a stack at the halfway point, again using Be prisms.
 The focal points of the focusing optics are thus on the source and 2.44~m after the end of the focusing optic.

-On \cref{fig:normal_acceptance_beam} and \cref{fig:prism_acceptance_beam} the beam quality of this system is compared to a version without the correcting prims.
+In \cref{fig:normal_acceptance_beam} and \cref{fig:prism_acceptance_beam} the beam quality of this system is compared to a version without the correcting prims.
 The difference in beam quality is stark, with the uncorrected version having a drop and complex correlations between position and divergence.
 The corrected instrument does have artifacts, these are however at intensities 3 orders of magnitude lower than the intended beam.
-The beam drop as a function of wavelength is investigated in the same manner on \cref{fig:normal_wavelength_drop} and \cref{fig:prism_wavelength_drop}, here it is again evident that even over such small distances, correcting measures are necessary for the VCN wavelength range.
+The beam drop as a function of wavelength is investigated in the same manner in \cref{fig:normal_wavelength_drop} and \cref{fig:prism_wavelength_drop}.
+Again, it becomes evident that even over such small distances, correcting measures are necessary for the VCN wavelength range.

 Such an optical system can be a part of the solution for creating efficient and accurate instrumentation that functions over a very broad wavelength range.
 The system could for example be used to create a SANS instrument, where additional length could be achieved with multiple columns of prisms.
 These preliminary studies are promising and warrant further investigation in future research.